Yelena Lugin, PharmD, BCPP

 How can one provide adequate care when you are not actually with the patient?
 I’d like to end on a positive note with some ways telehealth could impact patient care for the better.

-- Building Rapport – With some, bonds of trust seem to be built quicker through video appointments.
+• Building Rapport – With some, bonds of trust seem to be built quicker through video appointments.
 The patient sees you over video in their home, an environment where they mainly see friends or family members enter.
-Telehealth allows you to enter their homes and be present with them in their environment.
+Telehealth offers a unique opportunity to meet patients where they are, both physically and emotionally.